eflautt/ga-data-science/lessons/lesson-04/readme.md

 ---
 <a name="opening"></a>
 ## Opening (5 min)
+- Review any questions from last session
-- Review Current Lesson Objectives
+- Discuss Current Lesson Objectives
+- Review prior exit tickets

 #### Data Source
 Today we will use advertising data from an example in